Humberto Delgado: Other recognitions

 In 1990, Humberto Delgado was posthumously promoted to Marshal of the Portuguese Air Force, the only person to hold this rank posthumously.
 The square where the main entrance of Lisbon Zoo is located is named after him.
-Delgado's mortal remains were translated to the National Pantheon at 5 October 1990, following a decision of the Assembly of the Republic.
+Delgado's mortal remains were translated to the National Pantheon at 5 October 1990, following a decision of the Portuguese Parliament.

-In February 2015, on the 50th anniversary of his assassination, the Câmara Municipal de Lisboa proposed the Portela Lisboa airport should be renamed in his honor.
+In February 2015, on the 50th anniversary of his assassination, the Câmara Municipal de Lisboa proposed that the Portela Lisboa airport be renamed in his honor.
 The government accepted the proposal and on 15 May 2016, the airport was renamed for Delgado.

-Marriage and offspring
+Personal life

-Delgado was married to Maria Iva Theriaga Leitão Tavares de Andrade (1908-2014), they had three children:
+Delgado was married to Maria Iva Theriaga Leitão Tavares de Andrade (1908-2014), and they had three children: